timothydsmith/AMOJ-latex-template/README.md

 ##### In-text citations
 > **LaTeX users:**
 >
-> The AMOJ LaTeX Template provides the [natbib](https://www.ctan.org/pkg/natbib?lang=en) package by default, thus the additional in-text citation commands are available, including: `\citet`, `\citeauthor`, and `\citeyear`.
+> The JSHESS LaTeX Template provides the [natbib](https://www.ctan.org/pkg/natbib?lang=en) package by default, thus the additional in-text citation commands are available, including: `\citet`, `\citeauthor`, and `\citeyear`.
 A [useful quick reference sheet for the natbib commands](http://merkel.zoneo.net/Latex/natbib.php) is provided by S&eacute;bastien Merkel.

 In-text citations citation should consist of the name of the author and the year of publication.
 Thus, 'according to Halley (1686)', or 'as shown by an earlier study (Halley 1686)'.
 When there are two or more papers by the same author published in the same year, the distinguishing letters a, b, etc., should be added to the year.